-The ongoing operation and development for the HARALD project include activities that can cause a significant adverse transboundary impact to environmental and social receptors.
-Relevant countries that would possibly be affected have been notified and invited to participate in the hearing procedure of the ESIA.
+The ongoing operation and development for the TYRA project includes activities that can cause a significant adverse transboundary impact to environmental and social receptors.

 The transboundary impacts are assessed in the ESIS.
-During planned activities, moderately negative transboundary impacts have been identified for climate and air quality, where the emissions may further contribute No other significant adverse transboundary impacts from planned activities have been identified.
+During planned activities moderately negative transboundary impacts have been identified for climate and air quality, where the emissions may further contribute to the pool of greenhouse gas.
+Mitigating measures are described in section 6.

+No other significant adverse transboundary impacts from planned activities have been identified.